HewlettPackard/Rancher-on-SimpliVity/docs-src/soln-overview/solution-overview.md

 # Solution overview

-This Reference Configuration for Rancher on HPE SimpliVity is part of an overall solution from Hewlett Packard Enterprise... <!-- TODO Solution overview -->
+This Reference Configuration for Rancher on HPE SimpliVity is part of an overall solution from Hewlett Packard Enterprise...
+TODO more <!-- TODO Solution overview -->

 **Kubernetes** is an orchestration system for managing container-based applications.
 Kubernetes empowers developers to utilize new architectures like microservices and serverless that require developers to think about application operations in a way they may not have before.
 These software architectures can blur the lines between traditional development and application operations.

-**Rancher** is ... <!-- TODO Rancher overview --> .
+**Rancher** is ...
+TODO more<!-- TODO Rancher overview --> .

 **HPE SimpliVity** is an enterprise-grade hyper-converged platform uniting best-in-class data services with the world's best-selling server.
+TODO more